-On June 3, 2010 (effective August 2, 2010), EPA promulgated a final rulemaking for the purpose of relieving overwhelming permitting burdens that would, in the absence of the rule, fall on permitting authorities and sources, i.e., the Tailoring Rule.
+On June 3, 2010 (effective August 2, 2010), EPA promulgated a final rulemaking, the Tailoring Rule, for the purpose of relieving overwhelming permitting burdens that would, in the absence of the rule, fall on permitting authorities and sources.
 75 FR 31514.
-EPA accomplished this by tailoring the applicability criteria that determine which GHG emission sources become subject to the PSD program of the CAÁ.
+EPA accomplished this by tailoring the applicability criteria that determine which GHG emission sources become subject to the PSD program 4 of the CAA.
 In particular, EPA established in the Tailoring Rule a phase-in approach for PSD applicability and established the first two steps of the phase-in for the largest GHG-emitters.
-Additionally, EPA committed to certain follow-up actions regarding future steps beyond the first two, discussed in more detail later.
+Additionally, EPA committed to certain follow-up actions regarding future steps beyond the first two, discussed in more detail later in this notice.